 7. How large of yarn cakes will you wind?

-One of the most important things to research in your quest for a new yarn ball winder is the size of cakes each can make – ie. how much yarn it will hold.
-The least expensive yarn winder on the market can hold 3.5 – 4 oz of yarn (about half of an “average”skein of I Love This Yarn, Big Twist, Impeccable, Red Heart Super Saver etc) while the largest yarn winder can hold an entire Caron One Pound (16 oz of yarn).
+One of the most important things to research in your quest for a new yarn ball winder is the size of cakes each can make.
+The lesser expensive yarn winder on the market can hold 3.5 – 4 oz of yarn (about half of an “average”skein of I Love This Yarn, Big Twist, Impeccable, Red Heart Super Saver etc) while the largest yarn winder can hold an entire Caron One Pound (16 oz of yarn).
 Note that the yarn ball winder that can hold 16 oz+ of yarn is also as expensive as a nice monthly car payment.
 Yowza!

-The largest yarn winder I own can hold up to 10 oz of yarn which is plenty for me (and I’m guessing for the average user).
+The largest yarn winder I own can hold up to 10 oz of yarn which is plenty for me (and I’m sure the average user as well).
 For reference, those “average” skeins I mentioned above are typically around 7 oz each so you could wind an entire skein plus some on this guy.

 Too small of a winder and you’ll have to break each skein in two – unless you’re only winding partially used skeins then it wouldn’t matter as much.
 Here’s my Stanwood 10 oz in action: